rodlie/natron-plugins/Filter/PxF_ChromaBlur/README.md

 ### HOW TO USE IT
-Size : the size of your glow.
+Size : the size of your blur.

 Y : Luminance.